AaltoSciComp/python-for-scicomp/data-visualization.rst

 outside the scope of this lesson.

-- The more modern option is an **object-oriented interface** (the ``fig`` and ``ax`` objects can be configured and passed around):
+- The more modern option is an **object-oriented interface** (the ``fig`` and ``ax`` objects can be configured separately and passed around to functions):

 .. code-block:: python
    :emphasize-lines: 8-14